brianglass/anastasis/files/weekday_vespers7.md

 Their souls shall dwell among good things.

 Tasting of the tree in Eden of old decreed pain for Adam, when a serpent vomited poison, for through it death entered and devoured the whole human race.
 But the Master came, destroyed the dragon and granted us resurrection.
-To him let us cry, Â‘Saviour, spare too those whom you have taken, and give them rest with the JustÂ’.
+To him let us cry, ‘Saviour, spare too those whom you have taken, and give them rest with the Just’.

 Glory.
 Both now.